gicentre/elm-vegalite/docs/changeNotes.md

 * `dtMonthNum` for referencing a month by its numeric value.

+- `biSelectionExtent` for basing a bin extent on an interactive selection.

 - Support empty strings for `maFill` and `maStroke` to indicate absence of fill or stroke.

 ## Deprecations